Chapter 5 of 11

 Strangler Fig Migration Approach

 2. Build the New Service: Create a standalone service that implements the same interface.
+Use the same API contract so consumers do not need to change.
+Write comprehensive integration tests against the existing behavior to ensure parity.

 3. Route Traffic: Use a facade or API gateway to gradually shift traffic from monolith to new service.
+Start with 1% of traffic, validate correctness, then ramp to 10%, 50%, 100%.
+This is a canary deployment pattern applied to migration.

 4. Monitor and Validate: Ensure the new service performs correctly under production load.
+Compare response times, error rates, and data consistency between old and new implementations.
+Run both in parallel (shadow mode) before cutting over.

-6. Repeat: Move to the next module.
+6. Repeat: Move to the next highest-pain module.
+Each extraction makes subsequent extractions easier because the monolith becomes smaller and cleaner.

 Start with the Highest-Pain Module